GavMacA/DC-DC-Power-Converter/README.md

 # DC-DC-Power-Converter
-Complete design of a DC-DC power converter capable of powering a device using a USB-C cable powered by a DC source while adhering to UDB Power Delivery specs
+Complete design of a DC-DC power converter capable of powering a device using a USB-C cable powered by a DC source while adhering to USB Power Delivery specs
 The specifications for the design were split in to two domains:

 Static: